stellar/rs-soroban-sdk/README.md

 # rs-stellar-contract-sdk
 Rust SDK for writing contracts for [Stellar Jump Cannon].

-This SDK is in early development.
-The API is unstable, experimental, and breaking changes are being committed frequently.
+**This repository contains code that is in early development and not recommended for use.
+The API is unstable, experimental, and is receiving breaking changes frequently.**

 [Stellar Jump Cannon]: https://stellar.org/blog/smart-contracts-on-stellar-why-now